 - Select “Begins With” to cover the wide range of IP, that covers over all your company IP address.

 - You can find your IP address by searching “What is my IP” in Google.
-If your company’s overall IP is not changing in first two part of IP address, then enter is.
-For example, if your company IP address always starts with 74.125 then enter that.
+If your company’s overall IP is not changing in first two part of IP address, then enter that.
+For example, if your company IP address always starts with 74.125 then enter this.

-- But make sure that, you often check this IP address range make if the range differs from the previous one.
+- But, make sure that you often check this IP address range in case the range differs from the previous one.

 Enjoy analyzing.
 Struck with any of the above steps?
-Or have any questions about setup google analytics?
+Or have any questions about setting up google analytics?
 Comment here or mail me.